 - Power Incline – 0-10%

 1. Horizon T202 Treadmill

 Horizon Fitness are a company well known for building quality fitness gear.
-These guys offer some of the best warranties on the market, with lifetime on both frame and motor; their long warranties reflect not just the build quality of their cardio machines.
-It also shows the confidence Horizon has in its home cardio machines.
+These guys offer some of the best warranties on the market, with lifetime on both frame and motor; their long warranties reflect not just the build quality of their cardio machines but also the confidence Horizon has in its treadmills.

-If it’s build quality and durability, you’re after Horzion are one of the safest bets you can make in the home cardio space.
+If it’s build quality and durability you’re after, Horizon are one of the safest bets you can make in the home cardio space.

 Today we’re taking a look at their T202 treadmill.
 This treadmill sits somewhere between entry and mid-level and comes fully equipped with many useful features.